XYgugugu/PC-Studio/doc/DatabaseDesignStage2_Original.md

     For each of the 7 components, all specifications are independent from each other and can be inferred by only knowing the product name.

-    Similarly, although there are several compatibility requirement between components, knowing one component only reduces the degree of availability of others.
+    Similarly, although there are several compatibility requirement between components, knowing one component only reduces the degree of availability of others..

     Therefore, the dependencies can be discovered: